aarontj/homelab-ad/challenges/07-ad-basics.md

 The `Domain Controllers` is the OU where all DC's within the same domain sit eg. `WIN-DH9D3SPO213`.

 There was nothing else inside of `Domain Trust` other than my domain that i have created.
-From my reasearch this is where you manage trust relationships so that other domains for accessing resources.
+From my reasearch this is where you manage trust relationships for other domains to access resources.
 <img src="https://github.com/user-attachments/assets/06dccf85-25be-4811-b06d-27d1de33ef00" width="750" alt="Domaintrust">

 The AD Sites and Services is used to manage domain controllers, this is where you manage different sites and setup replication.
-Replication is used so domain controllers are automatically synchronised between different domain controllers.
+Replication is used so domain controllers are automatically synchronised between other domain controllers.
 <img src="https://github.com/user-attachments/assets/2d89297a-6fe5-4719-af50-eb0e161b1852" width="750" alt="ADSites">

 ---